 Rivaldo, who turns 50 in April, achieved much, much more.
 He can now look back on a career that not only vastly exceeded his own expectations, but disproved the widely-held belief that we must dream big to achieve great success.

-Within a decade of that interview, he had won the Ballon d’Or, been named Fifa’s World Player of the Year and scored for Barcelona what many consider to be the greatest hat-trick of all-time.
+Within a decade of that interview, he had won the Ballon d’Or, been named Football organisation’s World Player of the Year and scored for Barcelona what many consider to be the greatest hat-trick of all-time.

-By 2002, he had lifted the World Cup as an integral part of Brazil’s fearsome frontline – Ronaldo, Ronaldinho, Rivaldo.
+By 2002, he had lifted the Global competition as an integral part of Brazil’s fearsome frontline – Ronaldo, Ronaldinho, Rivaldo.
 A year later he added a Champions League title with AC Milan.

 Dream big, they say.
 Unless your upbringing does not allow it.